gcross/LogicGrowsOnTrees/TUTORIAL.md

     This adapter provides parallelism using the Message Passing Interface (MPI), which is the standard communication system used in supercomputers, allowing you to use a very large number of nodes in your run.
-One of the nodes (#0) will act entirely as the supervisor and the rest will act as workers.
+One of the nodes (#0) will act entirely as the supervisor, and the rest will act as workers.

     Install `LogicGrowsOnTrees-MPI` to use this adapter; note that you will need to have an MPI implementation installed (such as